edwin001-tech/COMTRA_API/README.md

 # COMTRA_API
-RESTAPI's,Express and Mysql
+REST APIs with Nodejs, Express and Mysql
-COMTRA API DOCS

-Endpoints
+Comtra Endpoints

-api/ users
-api/ categories
-api/ categories/<int:pk>
-api/ products
-api/ products/<int:pk>
-api/ services
-api/ services/<int:pk>
-api/ feedback
-api/ token/ [name='token_obtain_pair']
-api/ token/refresh/ [name='token_refresh']
 api/users
 Http methods : GET, POST
 This lists all the users and this is the route responsible for creating new users